 A processor that excels at gaming isn't always the best CPU if your workload is productivity-focused.
 In fact, as highly threaded CPUs become more common, gaming CPUs and work CPUs are increasingly different silicon beasts, making it tougher to choose which CPU is the best for your workload.
 So we've compiled a list of processors representing the best bang for your buck in common productivity tasks, based on our years of benchmarking and testing data.

-Unfortunately, the semiconductor industry is in the midst of crushing shortages spurred by the pandemic and limited production capacity at industry-leading fab TSMC, which produces AMD's CPUs.
+Unfortunately, the semiconductor industry is in the midst of crushing shortages spurred by the pandemic.
 As a result, many chips are hard to find at retail, so we've bulked up our recommendations with value alternatives that might be easier to find at retail.